MTGandP/Match/README.md

 ### Match Predicate `matchp`

 Use `matchp` to determine whether an expression matches a form.
-If you write new patterns using `defpattern`, `matchp` automatically knows how to use these patterns.
+If you write new patterns using `defpattern`, `matchp` will automatically know how to use these patterns.

 `matchp` implements the core functionality of Match, but it isn't very